djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 ## [Discussion](#table-of-contents) {#discussion}

+The historical framework above equips us with a lens to understand where AI coding stands today and what its impact may be.
+The following sections use that lens to further assess the impact of AI coding on software engineering.

-### Where AI fits can be assessed against the internet, cloud, and SaaS
+### Where AI fits can be understood by comparison to the internet, cloud, and mobile eras

-The introductory claims, that AI is "the best thing since the internet," "as big as cloud," or that "SaaS is dead," can be assessed against the transitions documented above.
-The internet (TCP/IP, 1983) became a universal substrate.
-Cloud computing (AWS EC2, 2006) transformed infrastructure from capital expenditure to operational expense and enabled elastic scaling.
-Both altered what could be built and how software reached users.
-AI coding assistants operate at a different layer.
-They change how code is produced, not the substrate or platform itself.
-Whether that remains a productivity tool for programmers or extends to non-programmers writing their own software is an empirical question.
+ The internet (TCP/IP, 1983) became a universal substrate for connecting machines and distributing software.
+Cloud computing (AWS EC2, 2006) turned infrastructure from capital expenditure into operational expense and enabled elastic scaling.
+Mobile (iPhone and Android, 2007–2008) made the phone a general-purpose computer and established app stores as a dominant distribution channel.
+All three changed how software reached users.
+AI coding operates at a different layer.
+It alters how code is produced, not the substrate or platform.
+Nevertheless, this framework does not settle the magnitude of AI's economic impact relative to the internet, cloud, or mobile.

+### Whether AI can displace SaaS depends on the cost of verification and maintenance

-The economic logic of SaaS is instructive.
-SaaS exists because the cost of building, maintaining, and operating software in-house has historically exceeded the cost of subscribing.
+SaaS prevails where the cost of building, operating, and maintaining software in-house has historically exceeded the cost of subscription.
 Vendors amortize development, maintenance, security, and compliance across many customers.
-AI may lower the cost of initial construction, but it does not by itself reduce the cost of ongoing maintenance, integration across systems, or compliance.
-Whether end users can free themselves from SaaS depends on whether the total cost of AI-assisted in-house development falls below the cost of subscription for a given use case.
-Bacchelli and Bird <a href="#ref-BB13" id="ref-BB13-back">[BB13]</a> find that the expertise to verify code closely matches the expertise to write it, which implies that verification costs remain nontrivial.
-The framework does not settle whether AI is "as big as" the internet or cloud.
-It provides a lens for comparing the kind of change each represents and for reasoning about the conditions under which SaaS remains economically viable.
+AI may lower the cost of initial construction and can reduce ongoing maintenance, integration, and compliance.
+In each use case, subscription is displaced only when AI-assisted in-house development costs less in total than subscribing.
+Bacchelli and Bird <a href="#ref-BB13" id="ref-BB13-back">[BB13]</a> find that the expertise to verify code matches the expertise to write it, so verification cannot be offloaded yet and remains a large share of in-house cost.
+Where that holds, total in-house cost may stay above subscription even when AI lowers the cost of producing code.

+SaaS has other moats that in-house builds do not easily reproduce.
+Vendors spread the cost of compliance certifications (e.g. SOC 2, HIPAA), availability and SLAs, ongoing R&D, and data that grows with the customer base.
+A single organization replicating that must bear the full cost of audits, redundancy, feature development, and acquiring equivalent data.

 ### English is not a programming language and prompts cannot replace code as specification